Dominique92/MyLeaflet/github.com/Dominique92/Leaflet.GeoJSON.Ajax/README.md

 Leaflet.GeoJSON.Ajax
 ====================

-Leaflet extension for remote GeoJSON layers (Markers, Polylines, Polygons, ...) using AJAX.
+Leaflet extension for remote geoJson layers (Markers, Polylines, Polygons, ...) using AJAX.
-Get the list of features from a remote <URL> & display it into the map with related & parametrables markers, lines & polygons.
+Get collection of features from a remote <URL> & display it into the map with related & parametrables markers, lines & polygons.
 Add customized markers, popup labels & click to navigate to external urls.

 It depends on [Leaflet.Rrose](https://github.com/erictheise/rrose).